junxit/us-congress-bills-114/metadata.md

 - 2016-09-06 — Placed on the Union Calendar, Calendar No. 560.
 - 2016-09-06 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-722.
 - 2016-09-06 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-722.
+- 2016-09-12 — Considered under suspension of the rules. (consideration: CR H5287-5289)
+- 2016-09-12 — DEBATE - The House proceeded with forty minutes of debate on S. 246.
+- 2016-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-12 — Mrs. Radewagen moved to suspend the rules and pass the bill, as amended.
+- 2016-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5287-5289)
+- 2016-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5287-5289)